alexocode/talks/tech/quality/testing/presentation.md

 ## A senior developer
 ## approaches him
-# 🧙‍♂️

 ---

+# <wizard.gif>?

+---

 > Let's do this together
+-- 🧙‍♂️

 ---

+> Have you heard of the test pyramid?
+-- 🧙‍♂️

+---

 # Test Pyramid

+- Few manual tests
+- Some Acceptance/UI Tests
+- More Integration Tests
 - A lot of Unit Tests
-- Less Integration Tests
-- Even less Acceptance/UI Tests
-- Some manual tests

 ![right 100%](images/test-pyramid.png)